angular/protractor/docs/locators.md

 var myButton = ??;
 ```

-and re-use the varialbe `myButton` throughout your test.
+and re-use the variable `myButton` throughout your test.
 ElementFinders get around this by simply storing the locator information until an action is called.

 ```js
 var myButton = element(locator);